Completed Research and Public Engagement Projects

 The Kildonan Clearances

 Dr Elizabeth Ritchie acted as historical advisor to the Timespan Heritage Centre in Helmsdale as they developed a host of activities and projects to commemorate the 200 year anniversary of the start of the notorious Sutherland clearances.
-There have been a number of talks and workshops already held in Timespan, including Elizabeth's lecture on 'Why did the Clearances happen?'
-The main feature of the project is an innovative digital trail iphone app.
-The app takes visitors on a tour of the cleared Strath of Kildonan and involves the stories of local people who were cleared, reconstructions of pre-clearance houses, maps, documents and the reflections of folks whose ancestors were cleared.
-The app can be used as a tour guide for those who visit the Strath (iphones can be borrowed from Timespan) or accessed virtually, so people can explore the history of the region and learn about the clearances from anywhere in the world.
+A number of talks and workshops were held in Timespan, including Elizabeth's lecture on 'Why did the Clearances happen?'
+An innovative digital trail iphone app takes visitors on a tour of the cleared Strath of Kildonan and involves the stories of local people who were cleared, reconstructions of pre-clearance houses, maps, documents and the reflections of folks whose ancestors were cleared.
+The app can be used as a tour guide for those who visit the Strath or accessed virtually, so people can explore the history of the region and learn about the clearances from anywhere in the world.
 Along with new exhibitions and various talks, the app was launched in 2013.
-Further information on the Timespan project.

 The Timespan project connects with the Centre for History's Masters level short course 'Contemplating the Clearances'.
 The course assesses both the events, with an especial focus on Sutherland, and the community memory of Highland clearance through literature, poetry, song and politics.